cilium/cilium/Documentation/cmdref/cilium-operator-azure_hive.md

       --enable-cilium-operator-server-access strings         List of cilium operator APIs which are administratively enabled.
 Supports '*'. (default [*])
       --enable-k8s                                           Enable the k8s clientset (default true) --enable-k8s-api-discovery                             Enable discovery of Kubernetes API groups and resources with the discovery API
+      --enable-k8s-endpoint-slice                            Enables k8s EndpointSlice feature in Cilium if the k8s cluster supports it (default true)
       --gops-port uint16                                     Port for gops server to listen on (default 9891) -h, --help                                                 help for hive
       --identity-gc-interval duration                        GC interval for security identities (default 15m0s)